openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/0-overview.rst

 Overview
 ======================
-This document describes how to install Arch Linux with ZFS as root file system.
+This document describes how to install NixOS with ZFS as root file system.

 Caution
 ~~~~~~~
 - This guide wipes entire physical disks.
 Back up existing data.
 - `GRUB does not and
   will not work on 4Kn drive with legacy (BIOS) booting.